glebm/i18n-tasks/README.md

 Tasks may incorrectly report framework i18n keys as missing.
 You can add `config/i18n-tasks.yml` to work around this:

-    # do not report these keys as missing
+    # do not report these keys as missing (both on blank value and no key)
     ignore_missing:
       - devise.errors.unauthorized # ignore this key
       - pagination.views.          # ignore the whole pattern (note the .)